encgoo/DesignPatterns/membuf/README.md

 # Buffer Management

-This is a C++ program that emulates buffer management found within many text editor.
+This is a C++ program that emulates buffer management found within many text editors.
 It is an example of using design patterns Memento and Command.

 ## 1. Requirements
+These are the requirements for this program.
+Each requirement contains a link to the corresponding design and test.
 ##### 1.1 A text buffer to store text.
 ##### 1.2 User can initialize the text buffer with some text.  [design](#constructor)/[test](#testundoredo)
 ##### 1.3 User can insert a substring at a position [design](#insert)/[test](#testinsert)